 You’ve had your consultation and set the date for your bariatric surgery.
 Now, it’s time for all the preparations.
 One aspect of your pre-surgery prep is the pre-op liquid diet.

-Liquid protein diet is designed to severely restrict non-protein calories while maintaining adequate nutritional status, which results in rapid, significant weight loss.
+Liquid protein diet is designed to restrict non-protein calories while maintaining adequate nutritional status, which results in rapid, significant weight loss.

 In the weeks before your procedure, your surgeon will place you on a pre-bariatric surgery liquid diet.
 How long this lasts and what the step-up process looks like varies between patients.
 Here’s what you need to know about this diet.